-Article 169 of the Highway Code allows you to transport a pet in a car, as long as it is kept in the appropriate cage or container or in the rear compartment specially divided by a net or similar.
+Article 169 of the Highway Code allows you to carry a pet in the car, as long as it does not constitute an impediment or risk to the driver.
+In the case of transporting two or more pets, they must be kept in a special cage or container, or in the rear compartment of the vehicle specially divided by a net or similar.